 Queensland’s terrain is very diverse: from a dry interior in the west to tropics in the north and the Torres Strait islands.
 Most of the state is considered rural to very remote.
 Smaller rural towns often have fewer services than regional centres, and remote regions have even fewer.

-Queensland's population has the third-fastest rate of growth in Australia, while the state's main industries are farming, mining, fishing, and tourism.
+Queensland is the fastest growing state in Australia.
+Its main industries are farming, mining, fishing, and tourism.

 What type of health services are available?

 In regional, rural and remote Queensland, there is a mix of district, rural and community hospitals.
 Health services are also delivered by healthcare centres and through multi-purpose health services.

 Rural and remote health services are supported by visiting medical officers and remote area nurses.
 Remote nurses work in small teams or independently to provide specialist services, including emergency care.

 Outreach services are provided in some locations.
 The Royal Flying Doctor Service uses multidisciplinary teams to deliver a diverse range of primary health care services.